dgopinath3693/McSquaredTeam1/URL_Crawler/Cron_resource_discovery/README.md

-Here's a README.md file based on the provided Python scripts.

-Integrated Product & Content Scraper
+## Integrated Product & Content Scraper
 This project discovers and scrapes content related to a company's products from its own sites, competitor sites, and third-party domains.
 It uses DuckDuckGo for URL discovery, crawls pages to extract structured content, and saves the data in a normalized JSON-based content store.

 Features